djhaskin987/degasolv/docs/command-reference.rst

   - ``command``: This is will be ``degasolv``.
   - ``subcommand``: This will reflect what subcommand was specified.
     In the current version, this will always be ``resolve-locations``.
-  - ``options``: This shows what options were given when degasolv was run.
+  - ``options``: This shows what options were given when Degasolv was run.
 Its contents should roughly reflect the output of ``display-config`` when run with similar options.
   - ``result``: This displays whether the run was successful or not.
 Since unsuccessful runs result in a printed error and not outputted JSON, this will be ``successful``.
-At present, to determine whether a run was successful, use the return code of degasolv rather than this key.
+At present, to determine whether a run was successful, use the return code of Degasolv rather than this key.
   - ``packages``: This displays the list of packages and, if present, any additional `meta-data`_ associated with the package.